huynhtran1509/StreamHub-iOS-CommentStream-App/README.md

 This is a sample app that demonstrates how to use some of the services provided by StreamHub-iOS-SDK, a native client for Livefyre API.
-It supports viewing a collection and streaming comments in real-time.
+It supports viewing a collection, streaming comments in real-time, nested replies, likes, flagging and deleting of comments, and image attachments.

 # Getting Started